MLB News: Bryce Harper Stands By Recruitment Of Mike Trout – Despite Tampering Claims

 “There is a rule against tampering for a reason.
 There has been for a long time.
 I don’t know if it’s a bigger deal or not (now).
 It’s reported more because of social media, but I don’t know that it’s any bigger of a deal.
 It’s always been a big deal.”

-Bryce Harper has not received any disciplinary action from MLB or the Phillies or anyone as of this writing, but he still may in the near future.
+Bryce Harper has not received any disciplinary action from MLB, the Phillies, or anyone as of this writing, but he still may in the near future.
 It appears as if the new star in Philadelphia is excited about his new surroundings and simply wants other talented players to join him.
 Even if a fine is handed down to him, it’s not like he couldn’t afford it, but tampering may end up getting expensive in the long run.